sujeetamberkar/CRM_Management_System/readme.md

 ## 🖥️ Usage

 ### First-Time Setup
-1. Start the application: `python3 app.py`
+1. Start the application: `python app.py`
 2. Open your browser and navigate to `http://127.0.0.1:8000`
 3. The application will create default admin credentials:
    - **Username**: `admin`